kohirens/aws-tf-s3-website/README.md

-# AWS S3 Website Terraform Module
+# AWS Website

+Terraform Module to set up infrastructure for hosing a website in AWS.

 ## Status